cocogitto/cocogitto/docs/website/config/README.md

 - Type: `String`
 - Optional: `true`
 - Default value: `"default"`
-- Description: name of the builtin template to use for changelog generation or path to a custom template.
+- Description: Name of the builtin template to use for changelog generation or path to a custom template.
-  Note that `remote`, `repository` and `owner` are mandatory if the "remote" built-in template us used or if your custom template make use of those variables.
+  Note that `remote`, `repository` and `owner` are mandatory if the "remote" built-in template is used or if your custom template make use of those variables.
 - Built-in templates : `default`, `remote`, `full_hash`
 - Example: